 Gas heaters work by burning either natural gas or propane inside a combustion chamber.
 There are copper coils in the combustion chamber that heat up (heat exchanger, figure 1).
 The water inside the chamber then runs through the coils, warming up before getting sent back inside the pool (via the heated water exit pipe, figure 5).

-Gas heaters work independently from the outside temperature, unlike electrical heaters, and they heat the water a lot faster.
+Unlike electrical heaters, gas heaters work independently from the outside temperature, and they heat the water a lot faster.

 Solar pool heater diagram above: 1) solar panels, 2) temperature sensor, 3) solar controller, 4) pump, 5) filter, 6) check valve, 7) auto valve, 8) heater, 9) salt cell, 10) return, 11) intake.